Prinsphield/DNA-GAN/README.md

 By Taihong Xiao, Jiapeng Hong and Jinwen Ma

-Note the code in this repo is not optimized for speed.
-A more efficient Pytorch version for higher resolution images will be released soon.
+Note the code in this repo is not optimized for speed. ~~A more efficient Pytorch version for higher resolution images will be released soon.
+Please stay tuned!~~  **I have developed a new method [ELEGANT](https://arxiv.org/abs/1803.10562) for better performance and efficiency, please visit [here](https://github.com/Prinsphield/ELEGANT).**
-Please stay tuned!

 If you find it useful, please cite our paper.
 ```